aces/Loris/modules/new_profile/README.md

 The new_profile module does not create timepoints, batteries, or anything else related to candidates, only the candidate itself.

-## Intended Users

-It is primarily used by data entry staff to create candidates for data entry.

-It may also be used by users uploading imaging data to ensure that a candidate exists before uploading the image.

 ## Configurations